-In order for the Company to take validly responsibilities, two signatures are always required for which the Chairman of the BoD, Vice president and General Manager are authorized, if not prevented any of these three, other authorized BoD member appointed for that purpose by the BoD.
+In order for the Company to take validly responsibilities, two signatures are always required for which the Managing Director and General Manager are authorized, if not prevented any of these three, other authorized BoD member appointed for that purpose by the BoD.
 Besides the persons mentioned above, the BoD may grant an authorization of first or second signature to other persons selected among senior executives in accordance with the requirements of the service.

-The Company, in the name of the BoD, is outwardly and before all administrative or judicial authorities represented by the Chairman of the BoD or the Vice President, if any of them is unavailable, the General Manager or one of the BoD members appointed by the BoD.
+The Company, in the name of the BoD, is outwardly and before all administrative or judicial authorities represented by the Managing Director and General Manager, if any of them is unavailable, the General Manager or one of the BoD members appointed by the BoD.